 The olfactory cortex is part of the limbic system, which influences the way your brain emotionally responds to certain stimuli.
 This can help calm the body’s nausea response.

-To practice aromatherapy, try breathing an open essential oil bottle.
+To practice aromatherapy, try breathing near an open essential oil bottle.
 You can also add the oil to a diffuser and have your child sit next to it for a few minutes.

 One of the best essential oils to use for nausea is lavender because it helps promote relaxation and decrease feelings of anxiety.

 Research has shown that taking deep, controlled breaths activates the parasympathetic nervous system.
 This reduces the biological response that triggers vomiting and nausea.